andrastantos/brew/docs/cpu/floating_point_support.rst

 The lowest 5 bits (:code:`fnv`, :code:`fdz`, :code:`fof`, :code:`fuf` and :code:`fnx`) have the following 'sticky' behavior:

 #.
 When a floating-point exception of the appropriate kind is encountered while executing a floating-point operation, the bit is set.
 #.
-When the :code:`$rD <- fstat` instruction is executed, these bits are cleared.
+When the register is read, these bits are cleared.
 #.
-When the :code:`fstat <- $rD` instruction is executed, these bits are loaded by their corresponding value.
+When the register is written, these bits are loaded by their corresponding value.

 .. note:: The above layout matches that of RiscV to simply software porting.

-.. note:: Since there's no separate :code:`fpstat` register is provided for TASK and SCHEDULER modes, the context-switching code must store and load the register, including the 'sticky' exception bits.
+.. note:: Since there's no separate :code:`csr_fpstat` register for TASK and SCHEDULER modes, the context-switching code must store and load the register, including the 'sticky' exception bits.

 .. note:: Under normal operation (that is except for context switches) the exception status bits auto-clear to save the extra clearing operation.
 This auto-clear behavior is not problematic for context-switches as the new values are loaded from memory anyway.